6 September 2023

-The 14th edition of the Summer School in Cinema Human Rights and Advocacy is a training initiative jointly developed by the Global Campus of Human Rights and Picture People, which will take place from 28 August to 6 September 2023 at the Global Campus Headquarters in Venice Lido, Italy.
+The Summer School in Cinema, Human Rights and Advocacy is a training initiative, jointly developed by the Global Campus of Human Rights and Picture People, which will take place from 28 August to 6 September 2023 at the Global Campus Headquarters in Venice Lido, Italy.

-As part of the programme participants are required to watch and analyse a selection of human rights related screenings at the 76th Venice International Film Festival.
-Whenever possible, filmmakers, jury members and critics from the cinema world are invited to discuss their work with the Summer School participants.
-Participants will be given a Cinema category accreditation pass to the Film Festival giving access to a selection of festival screenings.
+As part of the programme participants are required to watch and analyse a selection of human rights related screenings at the 80th Venice International Film Festival.
+Whenever possible, filmmakers and producers present at the Film Festival are invited to discuss their work with the Summer School participants.
+Participants will be provided with a Cinema category accreditation pass to the Film Festival giving access to a selection of screenings.

-Graduates, professionals of the human rights, media, NGO, advocacy and the third (voluntary) sector and anyone who uses or is interested in using audio-visual media as a tool for promoting social change are encouraged to apply to the Summer School.
+Graduates, professionals of the human rights, media, NGO, advocacy and the third (voluntary) sector and anyone who uses or is interested in using audio-visual media as a tool for promoting human rights and social change are encouraged to apply to the Summer School.